-Grainger and Haringey Council have been hosting a series of drop in sessions for those affected by the Wards Corner Compulsory Purchase Order (CPO), most recently on Thursday 23rd March at the College of Haringey, Enfield & North East London.
-The sessions are primarily focused on giving affected landowners and lessees an opportunity to speak to members of the project team directly about their land interest.
+Grainger and Haringey Council have been hosting a series of drop in sessions for those affected by the Wards Corner Compulsory Purchase Order (CPO).
+The sessions have been primarily focused on giving affected landowners and lessees an opportunity to speak to members of the project team directly about their land interest.

-If you are unsure whether you are affected and would like to speak to someone about the CPO, please contact Barbara Wright at Haringey Council on the above contact details.
+If you are unsure whether you are affected and would like to speak to someone about the CPO, please contact the Wards Corner CPO Project Team at Haringey Council on the above contact details.

 Haringey Council and Grainger also wish to engage with people who may have objected to the CPO, in order to establish whether the concerns which have been raised can be addressed.
-If you would like more information about the Compulsory Purchase Order process or would like to speak to a representative of Haringey Council about a submitted objection or any other aspects of the CPO, please contact Barbara Wright on the above contact details.
+If you would like more information about the Compulsory Purchase Order process or would like to speak to a representative of Haringey Council about a submitted objection or any other aspects of the CPO, please contact the Wards Corner CPO Project Team the above contact details.